What Is General Liability Insurance in South Carolina?

 South Carolina's humidity creates year-round slip hazards, especially for Lowcountry businesses dealing with wet floors from afternoon thunderstorms and ocean spray tracked inside by beachgoers.
 Shops in Charleston and Beaufort operate in centuries-old buildings where uneven floors and steep stairs create constant injury risks, but historic preservation rules prevent structural fixes.

-Upstate retailers in Greenville and Spartanburg face different exposure from customer heat-related incidents during summer months.
+Upstate retailers in Greenville and Spartanburg have different exposure from customer heat-related incidents during summer months.
 Without general liability coverage, defending even one of these claims costs tens of thousands in legal fees before you reach settlement, which drains cash reserves most small businesses can't afford to lose.

 How Much General Liability Insurance Do I Need in South Carolina?

 Most South Carolina businesses need $1 million per occurrence and $2 million aggregate coverage.
 Commercial landlords and client contracts across the state set these amounts as minimums, though your actual risk level may require higher limits.
 A Boeing supplier shipping aircraft parts from Charleston needs different coverage than a Hilton Head surf shop renting boards to tourists.
-Craft breweries running crowded taprooms in Greenville's West End face higher exposure than Columbia accounting firms with occasional client visits.
+Craft breweries running crowded taprooms in Greenville's West End have higher exposure than Columbia accounting firms with occasional client visits.

 Research what businesses similar to yours in South Carolina actually carry, then choose general liability limits based on your customer volume and revenue rather than just meeting your landlord's minimum requirement.